 At age nine, I finally browbeat my parents into getting a dog.
 Lassie was a huge, beautiful Rough Collie, and my constant companion for the next fourteen years.

-My love of dogs continued and even once I began University, I would spend the holidays helping at local rescues.
+My love of dogs continued and even once I started at University, I would spend the holidays helping at local rescues.

 Fast forward to 2009 and I decided to go freelance with my journalism, after many years of working for various newspapers.
-It was also time to welcome home a new dog!
+This meant it was also time to welcome home a new dog!

 I wanted to rescue and I wanted a Labrador.
-There were plenty in shelters across the UK but each time I made enquiries, someone else had already reserved the dog.
+There were plenty in shelters across the UK but each time I made enquiries, either someone else had already reserved the dog or there were behavioural problems that I didn't feel qualified to take on.

 He was very leggy, loud, and thin.
 After racing around the yard a few times, he trotted over to me, flopped down beside me, and placed a gentle paw on my leg.